wireapp/wire-docs/src/how-to/support/on_site_visit.md

 > Requires two clients logged in as separate users.

-1. From Client A, initiate an audio call to Client B.
+1. From Client A, initiate a call to Client B.
    - Verify Client B receives the incoming call notification.
 2. Client B answers the call.
    - Verify two-way audio is established.
 Both participants should be able to hear each other.
 3. (If video is supported/enabled) Enable video on Client A.
-   - Verify Client B can see Client A's video feed, and vice versa.
+   - Verify Client B can see Client A's video feed, and vice versa. ensure that your video is not too choppy (try counting to five, holding up fingers, and seengi all five sets of fingers)
 4. End the call from Client A.
    - Verify the call ends cleanly on both sides with no lingering "call in progress" state.